Jill Duggar’s Husband, Derick Dillard, Attacks TLC Star Jazz Jennings Again

 Derick continued his diatribe against Jazz earlier this week, saying that he is upset that she is being used to “further his parents agenda” and said it was unfortunate she and her family are featured on television.

-Jazz Jennings spoke out against Derick’s Twitter rants, saying she felt bullied by him, and said that she faces similar instances of cyberbullying almost everyday.
+Jazz Jennings spoke out against Derick’s Twitter rants, saying she felt bullied by him and said that she faces similar instances of cyberbullying almost every day.

 Derick, however, doesn’t believe he bullied anyone.
-He stated that he was just “expressing his view” of what should be reality, and that it even if he believes he is Nepali, it doesn’t mean he is.
+He stated that he was just “expressing his view” of what should be reality and that even if he believes he is Nepali, it doesn’t mean he is.

 I pity Jazz, 4 those who take advantage of him in order 2 promote their agenda, including the parents who allow these kinds of decisions 2 be made by a child.
 It’s sad that ppl would use a juvenile this way.
 Again, nothing against him, just unfortunate what’s on tv these days.